theiagen/public_health_bioinformatics/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Describe your changes.
 - List any changes to Docker, software, or database versions.
 - Explain your changes to the workflow/task(s), including any new inputs, outputs, or changes to existing inputs/outputs.
-- Describe any changes to file compute resources. -->
+- Describe any changes to compute resources. -->

 ### ➡️ Inputs
 <!-- Have any inputs been added or altered?
 If so, list out the changes. -->